Particular/docs.particular.net/nservicebus/msmq/operations-scripting.md

 snippet:msmq-delete-queues-powershell

-### Using the delete queue helper methods
+### To delete all queues for a given endpoint

-To delete all queues for a given endpoint name.
+snippet: msmq-delete-queues-for-endpoint

 snippet:msmq-delete-queues-endpoint-usage

-To delete shared queues
+### To delete shared queues

 snippet:msmq-delete-queues-shared-usage